alandefreitas/futures/docs/futures/launching.md

     end
 </div>

-!!! hint "The shared state"
+!!! hint "The Operation State"

-    The shared state is a private implementation detail with which the user does not interact.
+    The operation state is a private implementation detail with which the user does not interact.

     This encapsulation ensures all write operations will happen through the promised task and all read operations will happen through the future.

-    It also enables optimizations based on assumptions about how specific future and promise types can access the shared state.
-In some circumstances, the shared state might not even need to be [allocated](#allocations).
+    It also enables optimizations based on assumptions about how specific future and promise types can access the operation state.

+!!! hint "Inline Operation States"

+    If these future and promise objects are stable during the execution of the task, the operation state can be stored inline.
+This is an optimization that avoids dynamic memory allocations.

 ## Eager tasks